Morocco set for $4 billion in World Bank loans: source

 RABAT Morocco is set to receive $4 billion in loans from the World Bank from 2014 to 2017 for government energy, infrastructure and other projects, a source from the World Bank said on Tuesday.

-Under the deal, the bank will extend up to $1 billion each year to finance projects, in a sign of confidence in the North African kingdom's finances despite concerns over the pace of progress in tackling its budget deficit.
+Under the deal, the bank will extend $1 billion each year to finance different projects, the source said.

-Morocco is under pressure from international lenders to push ahead with reforms to its fuel and food subsidies, for tighter control over its public wage bill and its state pension payments to help narrow the deficit.
+Morocco is under pressure from international lenders to push ahead with reforms to its fuel and food subsidies, for tighter control over its public wage bill and its state pension payments to help narrow its budget deficit.

 "The approval of the deal by the World Bank Board of Directors is expected by early 2014," the source said.

 Reforms to subsidies are politically sensitive as they increase living costs.
-A reform to fuel subsidies already helped split Morocco's ruling coalition and forced the royal palace to name new cabinet members as way to reassert control of the reform program.
+A reform to fuel subsidies already helped split the ruling coalition and forced the palace to name new cabinet members as way to reassert control of the reform program.

-Morocco started to partially index oil prices on the international market levels, and turned to hedging contracts to cover the difference if prices go beyond $120 per barrel as a way to curb fuel costs.

-But the government has delayed the structural reform of subsidies, which will help focus spending on Morocco's poorest.
-Still, the 2014 budget includes plans for subsidy reductions of 35 billion dirhams ($4.2 billion) from a total of 42 billion dirhams in spending in 2013.

 Analysts believe the establishment around King Mohamed is worried that the Islamist-leaning Justice and Development party, which heads the government, plans to push though more reforms that may provoke protests over higher costs.